jmechnich/keylock-applet/README.md

 keylock-applet
 ==============

-Caps/Num/Scroll Lock indicator applet for X11, written in C++ and Qt
+Caps/Num/Scroll Lock system tray applet for X11, written in C++ and Qt

 # Functionality
 - Shows a system tray icon with state of a single or all lock keys